xlnfinance/xln/wiki/9_receive_and_pay.md

 It seamlessly implements both onchain (direct rebalance of insurance from you@hub to receiver@hub channel) and offchain (through payment channels not touching onchain layer) transfers, depending on the amount and how busy the network is.

-We believe long term only offchain payments will be used, even for large payments, for in the beginning while the onchain space is cheap we also offer direct rebalance.
+We believe long term only offchain payments will be used, even for large payments, but in the beginning while the onchain space is cheap we also offer direct rebalance.

+## Integration Demos

+[Check out this repository with different demos.](https://github.com/fairlayer/demos).
+No packaged SDK is offered because it would increase your attack surface and the API is very simple.

 ## Authentication